Jason Sangha

 Jason Jaskirat Singh Sangha (born 8 September 1999) is an Australian cricketer.
 He is a right-handed batsman and right-arm leg break bowler.
-He represents New South Wales and Randwick Petersham in NSW Premier Grade Cricket.
+He represents South Australia in Australian domestic cricket.

+Early life and family

-Sanga was born in Sydney and grew up in Newcastle, then at the age of 17 moved to Sydney to play grade cricket for Randwick Petersham Cricket Club.
-He made his List A debut for Cricket Australia XI against South Australia on 15 October 2016.
+Sangha was born in Randwick, New South Wales, Australia to parents of Indian descent.
+He grew up in Newcastle, then at the age of 17 moved to Sydney to play grade cricket for Randwick Petersham Cricket Club.

+Career

+Sangha made his debut for Australia under-19 team debut against Pakistan under-19 team in January 2016.
+Later, he made his List A debut for Cricket Australia XI against South Australia on 15 October 2016.
 He made his first-class debut for Cricket Australia XI against England on 8 November 2017 in a tour game prior to the 2017–18 Ashes series.
 He scored his maiden first-class century in the second tour match, becoming the second-youngest player to score a first-class century against England, second to only Sachin Tendulkar.

 In December 2017, he was named as the captain of Australia's squad for the 2018 Under-19 Cricket World Cup.
 He was the leading run-scorer for Australia in the tournament, with 229 runs.

 In December 2022, he was named as the captain of the Sydney Thunder, replacing Usman Khawaja.

+In April 2024, Sangha was named as part of the South Australian squad ahead of the 2024/25 domestic season.
+He was named player of the match in his debut Sheffield Shield match for South Australia, scoring 151 and 61.
+Sangha was part of South Australia's Sheffield Shield and One-Day Cup winning season in his first season with the state, scoring 126 not out in the fourth innings and hitting the winning runs to guide his team to victory in the Sheffield Shield final against Queensland.